dianpeng/tiny-network/README.md

 You may have used many network libraries, like libevent , libev.
 Those libraries are greate, so why bother another one ?
 Because tiny network is a library design for small server that doesn't need to support C10K.
 It is extreamly tiny and easy to use.
 Since it only has 2 files, it is easy to integrate it into your project.

 ## Show me the code
 The only 2 functions you need to know is 1) accept callback and 2) connection callback.
-The concept is simple as hell. struct net_connection_t represent everthing that is not a server( not only a connection, also could be a timer) . struct net_server_t is a structure represents the server.
+The concept is very simple. struct net_connection_t represent everthing that is not a server( not only a connection, also could be a timer) . struct net_server_t is a structure represents the server.
 Lastly a struct net_buffer_t is used to help you handle network read/write buffer.
 Then you are all set.

 ```
 #include <network.h>